GavinVasandani/riscv_cpu_gv/personal-statements/arnav.md

     **insert picture of primitive polynomial here**

-    3. The isolated bits would be added to register **a1** before the branch check.
+    3. The isolated bits are placed in their own registers as can be seen in the code and would then be added to register **a1** before the branch check.
 If the branch was successful, **a1** would be stored back in **a5** which is the delay register.
 Otherwise, the lfsr loop would be executed and the LED array would be turned on sequentially.
     4. **mainclkdiv** was the subroutine which would execute the clkdiv function along with the **hold** label.
     5. **checkdelay** was executed after all 8 lights were turned on.
 As the name suggests, it would check the value of register **a5** and decrement it till it reached 0.
     6. **maindelay** was required so that in the worst case (if the delay was 1), the lights would not turn off immediately. **maindelay** performed the same function as mainclkdiv, except the delay between each loop in **checkdelay** would be about 0.5 seconds.